neurobagel/documentation/docs/infrastructure.md

 Make sure to replace the value of `API_QUERY_URL` with the `IP:PORT` or domain name of the new neurobagel node-API you just deployed!

-If using the default port mappings, you can reach your local query tool at [http://localhost:3000](http://localhost:3000) once it is running.
+If using the default port mappings for the query tool (`-p 3000:3000` in above command), you can reach your local query tool at [http://localhost:3000](http://localhost:3000) once it is running.

-To see the exact configuration that your new docker container is running with (e.g. for debugging), you can run
+To verify the exact configuration that your new docker container is running with (e.g. for debugging), you can run